 He nodded.
 “Take your time and just come over if you have any question.”

 I walked around the building.
 I kept on thinking people were tortured here.
 How could I forget?
-Their names were displayed everywhere, long official lists, much like those the Nazi wrote to keep track of everything.
-Dictatorships maintain good record keeping.
+Their names were displayed everywhere, long official lists, much like those the Nazis wrote to keep track of everything.
+Dictatorships maintain good record-keeping.

 Argentina’s political history is complicated.
 I’m not judging.